John W. Stanton: Seattle Mariners

 As one of 17 minority owners in the team, in April 2016, Stanton was appointed as the new CEO of the Seattle Mariners organization after Nintendo sold its majority stake for $661 million.
 Major League Baseball formally approved the sale of the Mariners to Stanton in August of that year.
 Stanton took over as control person from retiring chairman Howard Lincoln.
 Stanton became responsible for the Seattle Mariners day-to-day operations.

 In 2019, the team had few wins, with Stanton arguing the metric to look at was player success within a long-term plan.
 In 2021, Stanton accepted the resignation of team president Kevin Mather, after Mather had confessed to manipulating the service time of Mariners prospects and made comments about the poor English-language skills of some of the team's foreign-born players.
 In a statement, Stanton said Mather's comments "were inappropriate and do not represent our organization's feelings about our players, staff, and fans."

-In 2024, Stanton said he regretted that team manager Scott Servais learned he was fired through media reports rather than directly the team.
+In 2024, Stanton said he regretted that team manager Scott Servais learned he was fired through media reports rather than directly from the team.
 He also said that team spending must be sustainable over the long term, which led to some criticism that the team spends less than its competitors.